 In the second half of the 20th century, pickups became popular not only in rural areas but also among urban users — due to their reliability and versatility.

-In the 1990s, pickups even became family vehicles — with comfortable double cabins and all amenities.
+In the 1990s, pickups even became family vehicles — with comfortable double cabins and all conveniences.

 Advantages of pickups